Cynthia Lennon: Divorce

 Their decree nisi was granted on 8 November 1968.
 The financial settlement was hampered by Lennon's refusing to offer any more than £75,000, telling her on the phone that the payment was akin to winning the football pools and that she was not worth any more.
 The settlement was then raised to £100,000, £2,400 annually, and custody of Julian.
 A further £100,000 was put into a trust fund which Julian would inherit at age 21, and until then his mother would receive the interest payments.
 The trust deed had a codicil which provided for any further children by Lennon, so when Sean Lennon was born in 1975, Julian's inheritance was cut to £50,000.

 Cynthia lived for a few months in a flat Starr owned at 34 Montagu Square, central London, but returned to Kenwood as Lennon and Ono preferred to live there instead, rather than in isolated Weybridge.
 Lennon and Cynthia had one last short meeting at Kenwood (with Ono alongside Lennon), where Lennon accused her of having an affair in India, saying she was no "innocent little flower."
 McCartney visited her and Julian that year, and on the way to Kenwood he composed a song in his head which later became "Hey Jude."
 Talking about their divorce, McCartney later said: "We'd been very good friends for millions of years and I thought it was a bit much for them suddenly to be personae non gratae and out of my life."
 Cynthia recalled, "I was truly surprised when, one afternoon, Paul arrived on his own.
 I was touched by his obvious concern for our welfare ...
 On the journey down he composed 'Hey Jude' in the car.
 I will never forget Paul's gesture of care and concern in coming to see us."

 Cynthia was once asked if Lennon had written any songs about their time together and answered: "It was too soppy when you were young to dedicate anything to anybody.
 Macho Northern men didn't do that in those days."
-In contrast, Lennon said that he wrote the 1965 song "Norwegian Wood (This Bird Has Flown)" about an affair he was having but rendered it in "gobbledegook" so Cynthia would not know.